FelipeMeloF/FelipeMeloF/README.md

 more specifically on Automatic Software Tests.
 I'm Software Testing Intern in a LAViD/Fuze.cc project.
 I have experience in C/C++, I have notions of object orientation, data structure, concurrent programming.
 I'm currently studying software testing, Quality Assurance and I'm still improving my English and French.
 I am a Scientific Initiation student, I have been working on the project "Computer Brain Interaction in on-demand video systems: evaluation, recommendation and value perceptions" at the Interaction and Media Laboratory - LIM.

 # Volunteer Experience
-- Presidente and Founder of the [Compilada](https://www.instagram.com/atleticaengcomp_ufpb/) (Computer Engineering Academic Athletic Association).
+- Ex-President and Founder of the [Compilada](https://www.instagram.com/atleticaengcomp_ufpb/) (Computer Engineering Academic Athletic Association).

-- Presidente of the [CAECOMP](https://www.instagram.com/caecomp.ci.ufpb/) (Academic Center of computer engineering at UFPB).
+- Ex-President of the [CAECOMP](https://www.instagram.com/caecomp.ci.ufpb/) (Academic Center of computer engineering at UFPB).

 - Scientific Researcher at [LIM](https://www.linkedin.com/company/ufpblim/?originalSubdomain=br) (Interaction and Media Laboratory).

-- Member of [LAViD](http://lavid.ufpb.br/) (Digital Video Applications Laboratory).
+- Scientific Researcher at [LAViD](http://lavid.ufpb.br/) (Digital Video Applications Laboratory).

 - Member of [LASER](https://www.ufpb.br/idep/contents/menu/laboratorios-associados-ao-idep-ufpb/laboratorio-de-engenharia-de-sistemas-e-robotica-laser) (Laboratory of Systems Engineering and Robotics).